Welcome to ActonArt

 You may be surprised by their responses.
 Kids can be very thoughtful when talking about their artwork.
 Let them tell you about their experiences first, and then congratulate them on their successes and remind them that they learn the most from the parts that are unsatisfactory (or, as they call them, "mistakes").
 Beauty does not require perfection!

-ActonArt does not offer credits or refunds for missed classes.
-If the student is unable to attend a class they may request to attend a different class during the week of the current lesson plan.
-However, MAKE-UPS ARE AVAILABLE ONLY IN CLASSES WHICH ARE NOT FULLY ENROLLED (classes are frequently 100% enrolled).
-THE PROJECT MISSED BY YOUR STUDENT MUST STILL BE THE CURRENT PROJECT.
-This is a limited, first-come, first-served arrangement and once the class is full it too will be closed for additional make up students.
-ALL fully enrolled classes are closed for make-ups.
-We have surveyed a number of local organizations and find that our policy is among the most flexible.
-Most art and music organizations offering group classes simply state that there are NO make-ups available.
-Students MUST receive permission to attend a different class day from the school director.
+ActonArt does not provide credits or refunds for missed classes.
+If a student is unable to attend a class, a family member may take the student's place (they must be age appropriate).
+Alternately, STUDENTS MAY REQUEST ACCESS TO AN ONLINE VIDEO PROJECT IF ONE IS AVAILABLE, OR THE STUDENT MAY ASK TO ATTEND A DIFFERENT CLASS DURING THE WEEK OF THE CURRENT LESSON PLAN.
+THE MISSED PROJECT MUST STILL BE THE CURRENT WEEKLY PROJECT.
+MAKE-UPS ARE AVAILABLE ONLY IN CLASSES WHICH HAVE OPENINGS DUE TO AN ABSENCE OR ARE NOT FULLY ENROLLED, AND MUST BE IN THE SAME CLASS LEVEL.
+This is a limited, first-come, first-served arrangement and once a class is full it is closed for additional make up students.
+ALL FULLY ENROLLED CLASSES ARE CLOSED FOR MAKE UPS.
+We have surveyed a number of local organizations and believe that our policy is among the most flexible.
+Many art or music organizations offering group classes simply state that there are NO make-ups available.
+ActonArt students MUST receive permission to attend a different class day from the school director.
 Please DO NOT simply show up at a different class.
-We may, on occasion, offer a make up class at our discretion.
+Please call us at 978-266-1600 to arrange for make ups OR you may email us a request.

 We strive to create a quiet, non-judgmental, safe environment where students are free to explore and create their art.
 If you choose to remain at the studio during your child's class you are welcome to wait in our lobby/gallery.
 Our studios have been designed with windows to provide clear visibility to permit viewing both in and out.
 Please try to remain discreet, and do not allow siblings or other children to gather at, or peer in during class.
 If the class is distracted by outside activity we shall have to ask observers to leave.